First Principles Thinking: Elon Musk’s Way To Solve Problems

 Your brain feels cycling over an infinity loop, on autopilot.
 And you can’t find a way to cut out.
 Sound familiar?

 Enter First Principles Thinking.
-It breaks down a complex problem into its most basic parts, and then solve each part from the ground up.
+It breaks down a complex issue into its most basic parts, and then solves each part from the ground up.

 It’s less like following a recipe and more like decoding the chemistry of cooking.
-Like, why we use oil — to let the heat evenly cook the food.
+Like, why we use oil for cooking — to let the heat evenly cook the food.

 Rather, you ask, “What’s the last layer of truth in this situation?”